Last Updated on Samuel Franklinby

 Deep Rock Galactic – Engineer Build Guide & Class Tips

-With a solid engineer build and tips from our Deep Rock Galactic guide you’ll be able to use your turrets for deadly impact with friends, strangers or alone with Bosco.
+With a solid engineer build and tips from our Deep Rock Galactic (DRG) guide you’ll be able to use your turrets for deadly impact with friends, strangers or alone with Bosco.
 In this engineer build guide I’ll cover how I play my favourite class of the available dwarves including the best equipment, modifications, overclocks and some helpful engineer tips that might not be obvious the first time you pick up this character.

 That isn’t to say the best engineer build can’t hold his own ground with hard hitting weapons and area of effect potential that means he can stand alone when he has too.
-Using the right Bosco build the Engineer can even complete most solo content although generally not as swiftly as other dwarven class options.
-Maximising high damage output and utility also requires a little more forethought than other classes as you’ll always need your turret close to you in order to reach your maximum DPS output.
+Using the right Bosco build the engineer can even complete most solo content although generally not as swiftly as other dwarven class options.
+Maximising high damage output and utility also requires a little more forethought than other classes as you’ll always need your turret close in order to reach your maximum DPS output.

 Engineer Specific Tips

 Like every dwarf in Deep Rock Galactic there are a number of engineer tips that can take you from average to unstoppable once you understand how to best utilise your weapons and abilities.
 Making smart choices of when to engage and when to hold back while thinking ahead is central to the engineer playstyle which is empowered further with the best Deep Rock Galactic perks.